1.0 “Confirmation Form” the Customer's order for Services as set out below accompanied by a Direct Debit mandate.

 2.2 You agree that in entering into this Agreement you do not and shall not rely on any representation or understanding (whether oral or in writing) which is not included or referred to in this Agreement.

 3. Website services offered

 3.1 During the continuance of this Agreement we will provide you with a Practice Track Website.
-This service shall include the running and hosting of your website, any add-on content or services purchased, and updating the information contained in your website.
-It shall also include the set up and design of the website and alterations to the design before the site is live in accordance with clause 3.2 below.
+This service shall include the running and hosting of your website, any add-on content or services purchased at extra cost, and updating the information contained in your website.
+It shall also include the set up and design of the website and alterations to the design before the site is live in accordance with clause 3.2 below (the “Services”).

 3.5 We grant the right for our content to be incorporated into your website.
 We are the original authors and remain the intellectual property holders of the technical content.